Live 8: Separate rally and anti-poverty protest in Edinburgh

 On 2 July, the same day as the Live 8 concerts, a rally and protest march was held in central Edinburgh, the nearest major city to the Gleneagles venue, for the G8 conference later that week.
 This protest was organised by the Make Poverty History coalition as part of a series of events ahead of the G8 conference, and had already been planned before the announcement of Live 8.

 An estimated 225,000 people took part, making it the largest-ever protest in Scotland and the largest ever anti-poverty protest in the UK.

-This was received very badly on the protestors part.
-Many of them, reasonlessly, resorted to destruction and violence with riots.
-English police forces were called in for support, of which Scottish police forces were subject to less body armor or protection from attacks.

-Buildings, cars even farmers plantations were damaged as a result.

 Notable absences

 In the weeks leading up to Live 8, British newspaper Daily Mirror began a petition, garnering support for British rock band Status Quo to play at the event.
 Originally offered a 6pm slot, the band already had commitments in Ireland and therefore requested an earlier slot.
 Their request was rejected by the organisers as there were no available slots.

 There were speculations by the press that English girl group the Spice Girls would reunite for a Live 8 performance, in what would have been their first appearance as a five-piece since May 1998.
-At the Live 8 launch in May, Bob Geldof confirmed that organisers were trying to get the group to reform for the event.
+At the Live 8 launch in May, Bob Geldof confirmed that organisers were trying to get the group to re-form for the event.
 Ultimately, the Live 8 reunion did not materialise due to a holdout by Spice Girl Mel B. During the Hyde Park concert, British comedian Peter Kay jokingly introduced the Spice Girls while he was introducing The Who.

 English rock band Oasis also declined to participate in the concerts as they were performing at the City of Manchester Stadium the same evening and the day after.
 Noel Gallagher later expressed disapproval that musicians were expected to rally at the convenience of Geldof.
 Gallagher was also vocally sceptical about the impact of Live 8, citing his belief that rock stars did not have as much influence over world leaders as the Live 8 organisers may believe.

 English rock band Radiohead also turned down an offer to play at the event.